Birdlam: Oklahoma’s Big Day Birding Event!

 Want an extra shirt?

-We’re happy to sell you one!
+We’re happy to sell you one for $25!
 Profits go toward PCAS Study Grants and community programming.
 Order here!

-Birding will commence at 12:00 a.m. and will continue through the following midnight.
-Birders may scout chosen territory in advance, but may only count species seen and/or heard during the specified 24-hour period.
+Birders may scout chosen territory in advance, but may only count species seen and/or heard between 12:00 a.m. and midnight on April 26

 What Are the Rules?

 • Please don’t count domestic, caged, unhatched, or deceased animals.
 Established populations of introduced species may be counted.
-Most current field guides should assist you in determining countable birds.
+Most current field guides should assist you in determining countable birds, and only birds listed on the current ABA checklist will count towards your species total.

 • Birds seen across the state line are permissible as long as the birder is in Oklahoma when the observation takes place.